Phil Weiser

-Philip Jacob Weiser (born May 10, 1968) is an American lawyer and politician who has served as the 39th Attorney General of Colorado since 2019.
-He is the Hatfield Professor of Law and Telecommunications, executive director and Founder of the Silicon Flatirons Center for Law, Technology, and Entrepreneurship, and Dean Emeritus at the University of Colorado Law School.
-He previously served in the Obama and Clinton Administrations in the White House and Justice Department.
+Philip Jacob Weiser (born May 10, 1968) is an American attorney and politician who has served as the attorney general of Colorado since 2019.
+He is the Hatfield professor of law and telecommunications, executive director and founder of the Silicon Flatirons Center for Law, Technology, and Entrepreneurship, and dean emeritus at the University of Colorado Law School.
+He previously served in the Obama and Clinton administrations in the White House and Justice Department.
 A member of the Democratic Party, he was elected Attorney General for the State of Colorado in the 2018 election, defeating Republican George Brauchler on November 6, 2018.
 He was re-elected in 2022.

 On January 2, 2025, Weiser announced his candidacy in the 2026 Colorado gubernatorial election.
+He won the Democratic nomination on June 30, 2026, defeating U.S. Senator Michael Bennet in the primary.

 Early life and education

 Weiser was born to an Ashkenazi Jewish family.
 His grandparents survived the Holocaust, and his mother, Estare, was born in the Buchenwald concentration camp in 1945.

 After high school, Weiser studied political science at Swarthmore College, graduating in 1990 with a Bachelor of Arts with high honors.
 He then attended the New York University School of Law, where he was an Articles Editor for the New York University Law Review.
 He graduated from NYU Law in 1994 with a Juris Doctor degree and Order of the Coif honors.